ultrasaw/eks-dynatrace/README.md

 ---

 Let's take the [example-voting-app](https://github.com/dockersamples/example-voting-app/tree/main/k8s-specifications) as an example.
-First, define the Flux `Kustomization` resource that points to a specific path in the repository:
+First, in the `./gitops/source` sub-directory, define the Flux `Kustomization` resource that points to a specific path in the repository:
 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1
 kind: Kustomization